kilpkonn/msc-thesis/main.typ

 All the programs synthesized by RusSol are guaranteed to be correct by construction.
 This is achieved by extracting the programs from separation logic derivations.
-However, in @rust-program-synthesis they noted that they cannot prove the correctness of separation logic rules for Rust as at this point rust lacks formal specification.
+However, in @rust-program-synthesis, they noted that they cannot prove the correctness of separation logic rules for Rust as, at this point, Rust lacks formal specification.
-Nevertheless, the tool was tested on 100 different crates and managed to always produce valid code.
+Nevertheless, the tool was tested on 100 different crates and managed to always produce a valid code.

-As the tool uses external engine to synthesize the programs we will not dive into its inner workings.
+As the tool uses an external engine to synthesize the programs, we will not dive into its inner workings.
-However, we will take a look at the notes by the authors of @rust-program-synthesis as they are very relevant also for us.
+However, we will take a look at the notes by the authors of @rust-program-synthesis, as they are very relevant to us.

-The authors found that quite often the types are descriptive enough to produce useful programs and the pre- and post-conditions are not required.
+The authors found that quite often the types are descriptive enough to produce useful programs, and the pre- and post-conditions are not required.
-This aligns with our intuition of synthesizing terms from types can be useful in practice.
+This aligns with our intuition that synthesizing terms from types can be useful in practice.

-The authors of RusSol pointed out the main limitations of the tool are:
+The authors of RusSol pointed out the main limitations of the tool, which are:
-1. It does not support traits
+1. It does not support traits.
-2. It does not support conditionals as it lacks branch abduction
+2. It does not support conditionals as it lacks branch abduction.
-3. It does not synthesize arithmetic expressions
+3. It does not synthesize arithmetic expressions.
-4. It does not support ```rust unsafe``` code
+4. It does not support ```rust unsafe``` code.

-They also noted that first three of them can be solved with some extra engineering effort, but the last one requires more fundamental changes to the tool.
+They also noted that the first three of them can be solved with some extra engineering effort, but the last one requires more fundamental changes to the tool.

-From the benchmarks on top 100 crates on crates.io it was measured that it takes about 0.5s on average to synthesize non-primitive expressions.
+From the benchmarks on the top 100 crates on crates.io, it was measured that it takes about 0.5s on average to synthesize non-primitive expressions.
-Quite often the synthesis time was 2-3s and sometimes reached as high as 18.3s.
+Quite often, the synthesis time was 2-3s and sometimes reached as high as 18.3s.
 This is fast enough to use for filling holes, but too slow to use for autocompletion.

 == Autocompletion